Java PDF to Image File

 5. Convert PDF File to Images using IronPDF for Java

-Using IronPDF for Java, PDF to image conversion such as JPEG is just a few lines of code.
-It converts input PDF document into the output stream of images.
-It the toBufferedImages method that returns a list containing a collection of BufferedImage objects, and it is arranged in ascending order corresponding with page numbers.
+Using IronPDF for Java, converting PDFs to image formats such as JPEG is just a few lines of code.
+It converts the input PDF document into an output stream of images.
+The toBufferedImages method returns a list containing a collection of BufferedImage objects, and it is arranged in ascending order corresponding with page numbers.

 5.1.
 Converting PDF Document to Images